 Symptoms can occur at any time of the day and often include:

 - dry retching (like vomiting, but nothing is thrown up)

 - food smell or sight sensitivity (certain smells or the sight of some foods can trigger nausea).

-Not all women experience morning sickness in the same way:
+Not all women experience morning sickness in the same way.

-- Some women vomit now and again, while others vomit more frequently, and feel better afterwards.
+- Some women vomit now and again, while others vomit more frequently and feel better afterwards.

-- In some women, the nausea and vomiting is severe and ongoing.
+- In some women, the nausea and vomiting are severe and ongoing.
 They are unable to keep down fluids or food, causing them to lose weight and become dehydrated.
 This is called hyperemesis gravidarum and occurs in less than 2% of pregnant women (2 in every 100 pregnant women).
 Read more about hyperemesis gravidarum.